 This likely comes as no surprise, but many of the best metabolism-boosting foods come from simple produce.
 Brightly colored fruits and vibrant greens are an easy way to spot the most nutrient-rich items at the grocery store.
 They're filled with key vitamins and nutrients that boost your metabolism and give you body the sustenance it needs.

 After all, you can try all the adventurous diets you want, but at the end of the day, eating good, real food is the truest and simplest way to maintain a healthy weight.
 Because you have to eat, you might as well eat foods that keep your metabolism at its peak.
 We're rounding up 15 of the best metabolism-boosting foods you can add to your grocery list.
-Read on to find out what they are.

 Are you getting enough iron?
 Over 20% of women are not, and your body needs iron to carry out its calorie-burning processes effectively.
 Iron facilitates the flow of oxygen throughout the body, which helps increase energy and your metabolism.
 Just one cup of lentils provides 35% of your daily iron needs, plus protein and fiber, which aid in digestion.